AccessMap/sidewalkify/README.md

 `geopandas` requires GDAL to read and write files, so you also need to install GDAL tools for your system.

+Python 2: though this package is currently marked as Python 3-only, it should work on Python 2 as well.
+However, we do not currently support issues related to Python 2.

 ## Usage

 Once installed, `sidewalkify` is available both as a command line application